top of page

 The Medical Affairs Director provides strategic leadership for departments within pharmaceutical companies.
 They oversee the development and implementation of strategies, ensure alignment with corporate goals, and represent the company's interactions with external stakeholders.
 Experience: 8 to 10 years Average salary: $278,156 and $346,736

-Based on current job openings, the top locations hiring for Medical Affairs were remote opportunities from Remote (22%), and California (17%).
-While it is more likely to find a position in one of these states, the strong growth of remote opportunities means you can find a position working in any state.
+Based on current job openings, the top locations hiring for Medical Affairs were remote opportunities from Remote (22%) and California (17%).
+While finding a position in one of these states is more likely, the strong growth of remote opportunities means you can find a position working in any state.

 Top States with Available Clinical Research Positions